Tealium/tealium-ios-airship-remote-command/airship.md

 ### Manual (iOS)

-The manual installation for Facebook remote commands requires the [Tealium for Swift](https://docs.tealium.com/platforms/ios-swift/) library to be installed.
+The manual installation for Airship remote commands requires the [Tealium for Swift](https://docs.tealium.com/platforms/ios-swift/) library to be installed.

-To install the Facebook remote commands for your iOS project:
+To install the Airship remote commands for your iOS project:

 1. Install the [Airship SDK](https://github.com/urbanairship/ios-library), if you haven't already done so.